Step-by-Step Guide to Copyright Compliance

 4. Obtaining permission

-If a reading is not licensed or in the public domain and the use is not fair, instructors must get permission from the copyright holder in order to use it.
+If a reading is not licensed or in the public domain and the use is not fair, instructors must get permission from the copyright holder in order to use it as a course reading.
 The easiest way to do this is to put the reading in a course pack.
 The cost of copyright royalties is passed on to the students.

 More information about Obtaining Copyright Permission is available from the UW Law Library.